Chinese Remainder Theorem Calculator

 Euclidean gcd algorithm

-The Euclidean gcd algorithm is a sequence of operations that lets you find the greatest common divisor (sometimes called the greatest common factor) of two numbers.
+The Euclidean gcd algorithm is a sequence of operations that lets you find the greatest common divisor (see GCF calculator) (sometimes called the greatest common factor) of two numbers.
 Let's go through it step by step.

 At each step of the algorithm, we have:

 which will be a crucial property in a minute.
 However, before we move on, let's see the algorithm in practice.